-A. For purposes of this Contract, subcontracts must be approved in advance in writing by Director or authorized designee(s).
-Contractor's request to Director for approval of a subcontract must include:

-(1) Identification of the proposed subcontractor (who must be licensed as appropriate for provision of subcontracted services), and an explanation of why and how the proposed subcontractor was selected, including the degree of competition involved.

-(2) A detailed description of the services to be provided by the subcontract.

-(3) The proposed subcontract amount and manner of compensation, if any, together with Contractor's cost or price analysis thereof.

-(4) A copy of the proposed subcontract.
-(Any later modification of such subcontract must take the form of a formally written subcontract amendment which also must be approved in writing by the Director in the same manner as described above, before such amendment is effective.)

-(5) Any other information and/or certification(s) requested by Director.

-B. Director will review Contractor's request to subcontract and determine, in his/her sole discretion, whether or not to consent to such a request on a case-by-case basis.

-C. Subcontracts must be made in the name of Contractor and may not bind nor purport to bind County.
+- A. For purposes of this Contract, subcontracts must be approved in advance in writing by Director or authorized designee(s).
+Contractor's request to Director for approval of a subcontract must include: - (1) Identification of the proposed subcontractor (who must be licensed as appropriate for provision of subcontracted services), and an explanation of why and how the proposed subcontractor was selected, including the degree of competition involved. - (2) A detailed description of the services to be provided by the subcontract. - (3) The proposed subcontract amount and manner of compensation, if any, together with Contractor's cost or price analysis thereof. - (4) A copy of the proposed subcontract.
+(Any later modification of such subcontract must take the form of a formally written subcontract amendment which also must be approved in writing by the Director, in the same manner as described above, before such amendment is effective.). - (5) Any other information and/or certification(s) requested by Director. - B. Director will review Contractor's request to subcontract and determine, in his/her sole discretion, whether or not to consent to such a request on a case-by-case basis. - C. Subcontracts must be made in the name of Contractor and may not bind nor purport to bind County.
 The making of subcontracts hereunder does not relieve Contractor of any requirement under this Contract, including, but not limited to, the duty to properly supervise and coordinate the work of subcontractors.
 Further, Director's approval of any subcontract must also not be construed to limit in any way, any of County's rights or remedies contained in this Contract.

-D. In the event that Director consents to any subcontracting, Contractor is solely liable and responsible for any and all payments or other compensation to any subcontractor, and their officers, employees, and agents.

-E. In the event that Director consents to any subcontracting, such consent is provisional, and will not waive the County's right to later withdraw that consent when such action is deemed by County to be in its best interest.
-County is not liable or responsible in any way to Contractor, or any subcontractor, for any liability, damages, costs, or expenses arising from or related to County's exercising of such a right.

-F. The County's consent to subcontract does not waive the County's right to prior and continuing approval of any and all personnel, including subcontractor employees, providing services under this Contract.
-Contractor must notify its subcontractors of this County right.

-G. Subcontracts must contain the following provision: "This contract is a subcontract under the terms of a prime contract with the County of Los Angeles and is subject to all of the provisions of such prime contract."
-Further, Contractor must also reflect as subcontractor requirements in the subcontract form all of the provisions of this Contract and all of the requirements of the INDEMNIFICATION, GENERAL PROVISIONS FOR ALL INSURANCE COVERAGES, INSURANCE COVERAGE REQUIREMENTS, COMPLIANCE WITH APPLICABLE LAW, CONFLICT OF TERMS and ALTERATION OF TERMS Paragraphs this Contract.
+- D. In the event that Director consents to any subcontracting, compensation to any subcontractor, and their officers, employees, and agents. - E. In the event that Director consents to any subcontracting, such consent is provisional, and will not waive the County's right to later withdraw that consent when such action is deemed by County to be in its best interest.
+County is not liable or responsible in any way to Contractor, or any subcontractor, for any liability, damages, costs, or expenses arising from or related to County's exercising of such a right. - F. The County's consent to subcontract does not waive the County's right to prior and continuing approval of any and all personnel, including subcontractor employees, providing services under this Contract.
+Contractor must notify its subcontractors of this County right. - G. Subcontracts must contain the following provision: "This contract is a subcontract under the terms of a prime contract with the County of Los Angeles and is subject to all of the provisions of such prime contract."
+Further, Contractor must also reflect as subcontractor requirements in the subcontract form all of the provisions of this Contract and all of the requirements of the INDEMNIFICATION,